 Following a celebratory Shir Chadash service of the Festival of Lights, join us for candle-lighting, dreidl spinning, and delicious latkes!
 Sponsored by Brotherhood.

 Rabbi Daniel Freelander, President of the World Union for Progressive Judaism, will speak on the current status of progressive Judaism around the world and in Israel.
-After services, join us for the Brotherhood Film Festival.

 Our Spring Shabbaton features the uplifting and enchanting music of Nava Tehila on Erev Shabbat and throughout the weekend.